Jujhaar/stripe-card-payment-example/FRICTION.md

 15. The ability to clone and run this github repo (https://github.com/stripe-samples/accept-a-card-payment) is _huge_.
 I wish I had done that instead of follow the docs.

+bug found: first load doesn't show the stripe payment piece.
 -16.
 Bug found: in [Integration builder tutorial](https://stripe.com/docs/payments/integration-builder) the code downloaded has the homepage at `localhost/checkout` when that page is blank.
 The homepage should just be `localhost:3000`.
 This is also _the best_ setup you all have.
 This should be highlighted better, and the exmaples here should match what is in the docs.-

 -17.
 Bug found: The default form is tiny.
 The width isn't set correctly and the form is unusable in the demo.-

+18. bug found: https://stripe.com/docs/payments/handling-payment-events#create-webhook copying on the right always copies the ruby rather than the current code we are on.